SeHamdyMostafa/FCI_Menofia/README.md

 - Usage

-     - Admin Account Creation:
+     1- Admin Account Creation:

-       1-Open the application and create an admin account.
+       - Open the application and create an admin account.

-       2- Log in using the newly created admin account.
+       - Log in using the newly created admin account.

-     - Insert Student Data:
+     2- Insert Student Data:

-       1- Navigate to the Insert Page.
+       - Navigate to the Insert Page.

-       2-Enter student details including name, national ID, GPA, section, level, and department.
+       -Enter student details including name, national ID, GPA, section, level, and department.

-       3-Save the data to move to the Student Courses page.
+       -Save the data to move to the Student Courses page.

-     - Assign Courses:
+     3- Assign Courses:

-       1- In the Student Courses page, select the courses the student wishes to enroll in for the semester.
+       - In the Student Courses page, select the courses the student wishes to enroll in for the semester.

-View Registered Students:
+     4- View Registered Students:

-Navigate to the Display Page to view all students who have registered.
+       - Navigate to the Display Page to view all students who have registered.

-Search for a Student:
+     5- Search for a Student:

-Go to the Search Page and enter the student's national ID to view their details.
+       - Go to the Search Page and enter the student's national ID to view their details.

 Delete Student Data:

 Go to the Delete Page and enter the student's national ID to delete their data.